 No pupil is ever excluded from taking part in these activities because of their SEN or disability.

 The steps we take to prevent disabled pupils from being treated less favourably that other pupils can be viewed in our Accessibility Policy and Plan and our Equality, diversity and cohesion plan which are available on our website.

-We provide facilities where needed to ensure SEND pupils have the support where needed including changing facilities and a Sensory area.
+We provide facilities where needed to ensure pupils with SEND have the support where needed including changing facilities and a Sensory area (Aspire room).

 Support for improving emotional and social development